BrennerG/MA/README.md

       - ~~TODO make 5k LIME run with no scaling~~
       - ~~TODO viz 5k LIME attn with different post_hoc scaling methods and compare!
 SOL: no difference btw minimax and none scaling!~~
       - TODO viz weights
+        - save attn vectors for all labels? (currently only for predicted label...)
     - aggregate transformer attention for explanations _optional_
     - Is evaluating on ERASER without optimizing the model for it actually zero-shot learning?
       - should we train the model to predict the rationales?